hannahrjiang/LifeguardMessenger/README.md

 ![alt text](https://github.com/hannahrjiang/LifeguardMessenger/blob/main/Images/TerminalView.png "Termial View")

-In Twilio, go to the section "Messaging" under the "Numbers" tab and change the settings beside "When a message comes in" to the provided ngrok link.
-Then, add /sms behind the url.
+See the link beside the first "forwarding"?
+In Twilio, go to the section "Messaging" under the "Numbers" tab and change the URL beside "When a message comes in" to that link.
+Then, add /sms behind it.
 It should look something like this:

 ```
 http://{ngrok url}/sms